-- (2) Certain provisions of the consumer disclosure do not contain the exact identical language concerning requirements of the equity loan that have been used to create the substantive requirements of the loan.
+- (2) The lender may provide the consumer disclosure electronically in accordance with state and federal law governing electronic signatures and delivery of electronic documents.
+The UETA and the E-Sign Act include requirements for electronic signatures and delivery. - (3) Certain provisions of the consumer disclosure do not contain the exact identical language concerning requirements of the equity loan that have been used to create the substantive requirements of the loan.
 The consumer notice is only a summary of the owner's rights, which are governed by the substantive terms of the constitution.
 The substantive requirements prevail regarding a lender's responsibilities in an equity loan transaction.
-A lender may supplement the consumer disclosure to clarify any discrepancies or inconsistencies. - (3) A lender may rely on an established system of verifiable procedures to evidence compliance with this section. - (4) A lender whose discussions with the borrower are conducted primarily in Spanish for a close-end loan may rely on the translation of the consumer notice developed under the requirements of Texas Finance Code, §341.502.
-Such notice shall be made available to the public through publication on the Finance Commission's webpage. - (5) If the owner has executed a power of attorney described by $\S153.15(2)$ of this title (relating to Location of Closing: Section 50(a)(6)(N)), then the lender may provide the consumer disclosure to the attorney-in-fact instead of providing it to the owner.
+A lender may supplement the consumer disclosure to clarify any discrepancies or inconsistencies. - (4) A lender may rely on an established system of verifiable procedures to evidence compliance with this section. - (5) A lender whose discussions with the borrower are conducted primarily in Spanish for a close-end loan may rely on the translation of the consumer notice developed under the requirements of Texas Finance Code, §341.502.
+Such notice shall be made available to the public through publication on the Finance Commission's webpage. - (6) If the owner has executed a power of attorney described by §153.15(2) of this title (relating to Location of Closing: Section 50(a)(6)(N)), then the lender may provide the consumer disclosure to the attorney-in-fact instead of providing it to the owner.

-Source: The provisions of this §153.51 adopted to be effective January 7, 2004, 29 TexReg 87; reviewed and amended to be effective November 13, 2008, 33 TexReg 9076; reviewed and readopted to be effective June 21, 2013, 38 TexReg 4393; reviewed and amended to be effective January 1, 2015, 39 TexReg 10409; reviewed and readopted to be effective July 28, 2016, 41 TexReg 5448; reviewed and readopted to be effective November 26, 2020, 45, TexReg 8307.
+Source: The provisions of this §153.51 adopted to be effective January 7, 2004, 29 TexReg 87; reviewed and amended to be effective November 13, 2008, 33 TexReg 9076; reviewed and readopted to be effective June 21, 2013, 38 TexReg 4393; reviewed and amended to be effective January 1, 2015, 39 TexReg 10409; reviewed and readopted to be effective July 28, 2016, 41 TexReg 5448; reviewed and readopted to be effective November 26, 2020, 45, TexReg 8307; reviewed and amended to be effective January 6, 2022, 46 TexReg 9242.